 This area doesn't have the typical wide and deep expanses of sandy beach that are iconic of Hawaii.
 But how much sand do you really need or want for good snorkeling?
 In fact, immediately southeast of the entry point is a seawall, which has virtually no beach for a short stretch and then a small strip of beach resumes between the water and some foliage (good if you want some shade, too) right next to the highway.

 And this is where some of the best snorkeling is to be had.
 Just this afternoon I spent about 45 minutes in the water with a lumbering green sea turtle.
-It appeared to be approaching the maximum known size for these creatures at almost 4' or so.
+It appeared to be approaching the maximum known size for these creatures at almost four feet or so.
 I just happened upon it in the water about chin deep as it was lazily cruising.
 But then it began to feed on the bottom casually and I remained within, literally, touching distance of it and sometimes ventured a ways to some fairly large coral bulbs and structures, too.

 Most days, I've either had these spots to myself, or just a couple or few other people around at all.
 There are some stronger currents in the more northwesterly areas, and a more considerable cross-current close to shore there.
 It's a delight to come back in to shore and feel the very warm currents too.